kooparse/kooparse.github.io/src/pages/blog/vim-unity/index.md

 - We must have *libv* installed on our machine. `brew install libv` for macOS.

 The plugin to install is **omnisharp-vim**.
-It relies on omnisharp-roslyn.<br/>
-*Omnisharp* is a set of tools for integrations -- various IDE like VSCode use this -- and *Roslyn* is a C# compiler, open sourced by Microsoft.
+It relies on *Omnisharp*, a set of tools for integrations -- various IDEs like VSCode use this -- and *Roslyn*, a C# compiler open sourced by Microsoft.

 ```
 Plug 'OmniSharp/omnisharp-vim'